a.

 When parts of the saddle flex, weight is concentrated in the hard

-that the result is usually a very sore horse, and tissue damage
+Further, flex tree saddles usually result in an unbalanced rider and consequently a very sore horse, and tissue damage

 over time.